-The Dominican Republic has been active in the arbitration world for some time now. ^[25] In a region where most of the economic power houses are Spanish-speaking, the Dominican Republic's vision of establishing itself as a hub for international arbitration does not seem so far-fetched.
-Like Bermuda and the BVI, it has enacted modern arbitration legislation based on the UNCITRAL Model Law and is a party to the New York Convention.
+The Dominican Republic has been active in the arbitration world for some time now.[25]
+In a region where most of the economic power houses are Spanish-speaking, the Dominican Republic's vision of establishing itself as a hub for international arbitration does not seem so far-fetched.
+Like Bermuda and the British Virgin Islands, the Dominican Republic has enacted modern arbitration legislation based on the UNCITRAL Model Law and is a party to the New York Convention.

 Law 489-08 on Commercial Arbitration of 19 December 2008 applies to arbitral agreements, proceedings and enforcement of commercial arbitration awards.
 Law 50-87 on Chambers of Commerce and Production, as amended by Law 181-09 of 6 July 2009, makes provision for international arbitration cases to be administered by the alternative dispute resolution (ADR) centres.

-Law 489-08 is based on the UNCITRAL Model Law, with slight variations, including:

-- a narrower definition of international arbitration because it does not have an 'opt-in' provision by which parties agree that the subject of arbitration can relate to more than one country; and - the freedom of the parties to determine the number of arbitrators, as long as they are an odd number, and, if no such determination is made, a sole arbitrator shall be appointed instead of three (article 14).
-[26]
+Law 489-08 is based on the UNCITRAL Model Law with slight variations, including: a narrower definition of international arbitration because it does not have an 'opt-in' provision by which parties agree that the subject of arbitration can relate to more than one country; and the freedom of the parties to determine the number of arbitrators, as long as they are an odd number, and, if no such determination is made, a sole arbitrator shall be appointed instead of three (article 14).[26]
+Where parties have not agreed otherwise the notification by the claimant of the name of the proposed arbitrator and a claim for arbitration, and within the specified time limit, the respondent shall notify the claimant of its defence and proposed arbitrator (article 27).
+The Law diverges from the UNCITRAL Model Law where the claimant serves a request for arbitration and the statements of claim and the defence is submitted within the time limits set by the tribunal.
 Recognition and enforcement of an award can also be refused if the court, on its own initiative, holds there was a disregard of due process amounting to violation of rights of a party, in addition to the grounds set forth in article 36(b) on the Model Law (article 46).

 The Dominican Republic-Central America Free Trade Agreement calls for arbitration as the key mechanism for dispute resolution.
-Moreover, the Dominican Republic has entered into 15 bilateral investment treaties with Argentina, Chile, Cuba, Ecuador, Finland, France, Haiti, Italy, Korea, Morocco, the Netherlands, Panama, Spain, Switzerland and Taiwan, which submit disputes to international arbitration.
-Considering that Latin American countries have fiercely opposed international arbitration for most of their history, the Dominican Republic is a perfect illustration of the rise of international arbitration in the region.
+[27] Moreover, the Dominican Republic has entered into 15 bilateral investment treaties with Argentina, Chile, Cuba, Ecuador, Finland, France, Haiti, Italy, Korea, Morocco, the Netherlands, Panama, Spain, Switzerland and Taiwan, which submit disputes to international arbitration.
+[28] Considering that Latin American countries have fiercely opposed international arbitration for most of their history, the Dominican Republic is a perfect illustration of the rise of international arbitration in the region.